Regional Council agrees to continue to fund tourism, cuts from elsewhere to reduce rates rise

 The increases comes on top of a regional council rates review from earlier this year that saw the council switch from land value (LV) to capital value (CV) to calculate its rates, meaning many homeowners would pay more of the overall rates pie and farmers and forestry owners less.

-Regional Council chair Hinewai Ormsby said in a statement councillors had heard community feedback and had looked hard at options to reduce the impact of the proposed rates rises.
+Regional council chair Hinewai Ormsby said councillors had heard community feedback and had looked hard at options to reduce the impact of the proposed rates rises.

 Additional savings will also be clawed from public transport - $1.1m in the second year and $1.76m in the third year.

-The Regional Council will also request a special dividend of $2.85m from the Hawke’s Bay Regional Investment Company Ltd (HBRIC Ltd) to help maintain the HB Tourism funding in 2024-25, fund its rates remission budget in 2024-25 and $400,000 support biodiversity and biosecurity efforts in the next three years.
+The regional council will also request a special dividend of $2.85m from the Hawke’s Bay Regional Investment Company Ltd (HBRIC Ltd) to help maintain the HB Tourism funding in 2024-25, fund its rates remission budget in 2024-25 and provide $400,000 to support biodiversity and biosecurity efforts in the next three years.

-The Hawke’s Bay Regional Investment Company Ltd (HBRIC Ltd) is a council-controlled organisation which manages some of the Regional Council’s larger infrastructure investments around the region.
+The Hawke’s Bay Regional Investment Company Ltd (HBRIC Ltd) is a council-controlled organisation (CCO) which manages some of the regional council’s larger infrastructure investments around the region.

 The HBRC put forward five “Tough Choices” in draft consultation documents for the 2024-2027 Three-Year Plan, which were cost-cutting measures to help manage rates increases while paying for recovery from Cyclone Gabrielle.